vega/editor/README.md

 ## Creating a release on gh-pages

 - Tag a new version with `yarn version`.
 Pre 1.x, update the minor version if there is a new feature.
 - Push the tag.
-Github will automatically deploy the editor.
+GitHub will automatically deploy the editor.